-SOOR's general ordinary assembly reappointed the company's external auditor as per Board of Directors' decision.
-Such decision was based on the audit committee's recommendations taking into consideration that the external auditor is listed in the Authority's external Auditors register and meets all necessary requirements in this regard.
-Moreover, the external auditor is independent from SOOR and its Board of Directors and that he neither undertakes additional works for SOOR nor works included under audit processes nor tasks which affect neutrality and independence.
+SOOR's general ordinary assembly reappointed the company's external auditor (Al-Aiban and Al-Osaimi - Ernst & Young/ Abdulkarim Al-Samdan) as per Board of Directors' decision.
+This decision was based on the audit committee's recommendations taking into consideration that the external auditor is listed in the Authority's external Auditors register and meets all necessary requirements in this regard.
+Moreover, the external auditor is independent from SOOR and its Board of Directors and he neither undertakes additional works for SOOR nor works included under audit processes nor tasks which affect neutrality and independence.